davherrmann/old-resume/_about_items/2002-2006-it-all-began-with-a-book.md

 badges: [devicons devicons-netmagazine]
 ---

 ...standing in my father's bookshelf.
 Not any book, but 1260 pages [full of Visual Basic 6][vb6kompendium].
-For unknown reasons it attracted me — it certainly wasn't the cover.
+I basically took it and started reading — at the age of 11.
+Reading about things I had never heard of before.
+And putting those things into practice (copying code from the book).
+What a delight it was to see my own currency converter running under Windows XP!

+I have always admired my father for being an electronics engineer creating blinking lights, programming robots and doing a lot of cool stuff.
+I am very thankful for everything he taught me.

-I did not learn to love the language, but studying the book thoroughly taught me invaluable lessons: [don't give up][equals], [don't give up][syntaxerror], [don't give up][trigonometry].
+Back then I loved Visual Basic 6.
+Not for the syntax, not for the style, not for the performance.
+I loved it for the whole new world I could discover.
+Creating my own small projects — games, tools and other programs — taught me many invaluable lessons: despite all questions [don't give up][equals], [don't give up][syntaxerror], [don't give up][trigonometry].

 <!-- TODO write about programs you created -->
 <!-- TODO write about .net -->